canmet-energy/tandm/README.md

 The assignment of building types within the Building Category Matrix is operationalized via a Python script described below.

 Those seeking to implement TaNDM in jurisdictions outside of B.C. or Canada will need to develop a Building Category Matrix using buildings data classifications and terminology from their own jurisdiction.
+Users should expect to update the Python scripts to reflect any changes to the building category matrix.

 ## Building Information Report (BIR)